webmasterkai/wayoffthegrid/docs/floatplan/BM-SGE_PT-HOR.md

 This info is available (possibly an updated version) on the web https://www.wayoffthegrid.com/floatplan/BM-SGE_PT-HOR

 Kai, Emily, and Reverie are sailing across the Atlantic to Portugal!
 We will be stoping at a collection of islands called the Azores for a couple months before reaching mainland Portugal in the fall.
 We’re currently in Bermuda and have had a wonderful couple weeks exploring the island.
 Highly recommend making a visit sometime.
 The sail to Bermuda was extremely mild, easy and trouble free.
-Our good sailing friend Ed has been aboard with us since FL and is continuing on to the Azores.
+Our good sailing friend Ed has been with us aboard Twig since FL and is continuing onto the Azores.
 The weather outlook for our roughly two-week passage from Bermuda to the Azores looks favorable.
 We have hired professional weather forecasters https://www.wriwx.com/ to keep an eye on things as they relate to our voyage.
 They will be sending us regular updates and routing suggestions throughout the passage.
 We are excited to get sailing!

 ---